A History of Soviet Russia: Reception

 Unusually for a book by a Western historian, A History of Soviet Russia met with warily favourable reviews by Soviet historians.
-Normally, any works by Western historians met with hostile reviews in the Soviet Union and there was even a brand of polemical literature by Soviet historians attacking "bourgeois historians" on the grounds that only Soviet historians were fully capable of understanding the Soviet project and its context.
+Normally, any works by Western historians met with hostile reviews in the Soviet Union, and there was even a brand of polemical literature by Soviet historians attacking "bourgeois historians", on the grounds that only Soviet historians were fully capable of understanding the Soviet project and its context.
 Despite this, the History of Soviet Russia series were not translated into Russian and published in the Soviet Union until 1990.
 A Soviet journal commented in 1991 that Carr was "almost unknown to a broad Soviet readership", although all Soviet historians were aware of his work and most of them had considerable respect for Carr, but they had been unable to say so until Perestroika.
-Those Soviet historians who specialised in rebutting the "bourgeois falsifiers" as Western historians were so labelled in the Soviet Union attacked Carr for writing that Soviet countryside was in chaos after 1917, but they praised him as one of the "few bourgeois authors" who told the "truth" about Soviet economic achievements.
-Through right up until glasnost period, Carr was considered a "bourgeois falsifier" in the Soviet Union, but he was praised as a British historian who taken "certain steps" towards Marxism-Leninism and whose History of Soviet Russia was described as "fairly objective" and "one of the most fundamental works in bourgeois Sovietology".
-In a preface to the Soviet edition of The History of Soviet Russia in 1990, the Soviet historian Albert Nenarokov wrote that in his lifetime Carr had been "automatically been ranked with the falsifiers", but in fact The History of Soviet Russia was a "scrupulous, professionally conscientious work".
+Those Soviet historians who specialised in rebutting the "bourgeois falsifiers"—as Western historians were so labelled in the Soviet Union—attacked Carr for writing that Soviet countryside was in chaos after 1917, but they praised him as one of the "few bourgeois authors" who told the "truth" about Soviet economic achievements.
+Until the glasnost period, Carr was considered a "bourgeois falsifier" in the Soviet Union, but he was praised as a British historian who had taken "certain steps" towards Marxism-Leninism and whose History of Soviet Russia was described as "fairly objective" and "one of the most fundamental works in bourgeois Sovietology".

+In a preface to the Soviet edition of The History of Soviet Russia in 1990, the Soviet historian Albert Nenarokov wrote that in his lifetime Carr had "automatically been ranked with the falsifiers", but in fact The History of Soviet Russia was a "scrupulous, professionally conscientious work".
 Nenarokov called Carr an "honest, objective scholar, espousing liberal principles and attempting on the basis of an enormous documentary base to create a satisfactory picture of the epoch he was considering and those involved in it, to assist a sober and realistic perception of the USSR and a better understanding of the great social processes of the twentieth century".
 However, Nenarokov expressed some concern about Carr's use of Stalinist language such as calling Nikolai Bukharin part of the "right deviation" in the Bolshevik Party without the use of the quotation marks.
 Nenarokov took the view that Carr had too narrowly reduced Soviet history after 1924 down to a choice of either Joseph Stalin or Leon Trotsky, arguing that Bukharin was a better, more humane alternative to both Stalin and Trotsky.